Wood burning a Bengal Tiger

 Notice the how the darkened background really improves the visibility of the white mane.

-Even though I have burned in most of the border frame, I leave a small area to blot and test the pen tip heat on.
+Even though I have burned in most of the border frame, I leave a small areas unburned so I can blot and test the pen tip heat on.

 This is a close up of the whiskers.

 The upper blue arrow is pointing to an experiment.
 I used an X-acto knife to cut a thin line along the whiskers.
-I thought that this would help me see them and make it easier to enlarge them.
-It didn’t work that well for seeing them, and it didn’t help that much when enlarging them.
+I thought that this would help me see them and make it easier to enlarge them later on.
+Unfortunately, my experiment didn’t work that well for either.

 The yellowish arrow is pointing to a whisker I enlarged.
 This was done by gently scraping along a whisker line with the tip of a sharp knife.